-The demolition of the old block 1 has been completed.
-The concrete frame and external façade for the new teaching and dining/assembly facility is complete.
-Internal works have commenced and are expected to be completed January 2023.
-A 3G sports pitch has also been provided and is now in use.
+The new teaching and dining/assembly building is complete and is now in use.
+A 3G sports pitch has also been provided and is also in use.

 The project will include the removal and replacement of a range of existing buildings with a brand new state of the art teaching block, new sports pitches and improved access and parking.
 The first sports pitch is complete and in use by the school and local community.
 The main project began in February 2022 and is set for completion in summer 2023, with removal of temporary accommodation and making good to the grounds due to be complete by spring 2024.

 The designs for the new school building are progressing with a view to work commencing spring 2023.
 The contractor for the project has been appointed and the building is designed to achieve operational Net Zero Carbon status.
 (Artist's impression below)